-Pray for and with your spouse, speak LIFE and encouragement to them.
-Let the law of KINDNESS be on your tongue.
+Pray for and with your spouse, encourage him and let the law of kindness be on your tongue.

-Complimenting your spouse, acknowledging their positive qualities (instead of just focusing on their flaws), and showing them how much you appreciate them can bring out the best in them and invigorate your marriage.
+Compliment your spouse, acknowledge his positive qualities (instead of just focusing on his flaws), and show him how much you appreciate him.
+This can bring out the best in him and invigorate your marriage.

 Let your speech be seasoned with GRACE, not grumbling, complaining, and constant fault-finding.
 After all, you and your spouse are ONE FLESH, which means that their faults are your own and you are to share one another’s burdens which fulfills the Law of Christ.

 Wives: Even if your spouse doesn’t obey the Gospel, that’s not an excuse or a justification to put him down, hold a grudge, and be contentious.
 God’s order for the family still stands, whether your husband is a mature Believer or not.
 Honor to your husband and respect him, and your godly example will speak to him without words and he will be won over by observing your pure and reverent life (1 Peter 3:1-2).

 Idolizing your pastor, comparing your husband to your pastor, and wishing that your husband was more like your pastor borders on spiritual adultery.
 It is a form of lust and coveting which can create serious marital conflicts.